learninginvision/SPUDRFs/README.md

 ### **Age Estimation on MORPH II Dataset**

 The gradual learning process of SP-DRFs and SPUDRFs. **Left:** The typical worst cases at each iteration.  **Right:** The MAEs of SP-DRFs and SPUDRFs at each pace descend gradually.
-The SPUDRFs show its superiority of taking predictive uncertainty into consideration, when compared with SP-DRFs.
+Compared with SP-DRFs, the SPUDRFs show its superiority of taking predictive uncertainty into consideration.
 <div align=center>
 <img src="./pic/SPUDRFs_validation.jpg" width="800">
 </div>